 With its beautiful waterways and plentiful recreational opportunities, Maryland ranks ninth in the United States for the greatest frequency of boating accidents.
 Even if you are operating your boat safely and carefully, it is sometimes impossible to avoid being involved in an accident due to another boater’s unsafe navigation.
-The injury lawyers at Lebowitz & Mzhen, LLC have guided many Baltimore residents through boating accident cases.
+The injury lawyers at Lebowitz & Mzhen Personal Injury Lawyers have guided many Baltimore residents through boating accident cases.
 We have experience working with seasoned professionals, including accident reconstructionists, who can help you build your case.
 The injuries sustained during a boating accident can be severe, creating a stressful and difficult time for you and your family.
-Lebowitz & Mzhen, LLC is here to help.Establishing the Liability of a Negligent Boater
+Lebowitz & Mzhen Personal Injury Lawyers is here to help.Establishing the Liability of a Negligent Boater

 If you were hurt in a boating accident, you can potentially seek compensation from the party whom you believe was responsible for causing the accident by filing a personal injury lawsuit.
 In this type of case, the victim generally must prove that the defendant acted negligently.

 Negligence has four elements.
 The first requires the victim to show that the defendant owed him or her a duty of care, which usually requires each of us to exercise the same ordinary care that a reasonably prudent person would use in the same or similar circumstances.
 In the context of boating, the duty of care requires each boat operator to comply with boating laws and to operate his or her watercraft safely according to current water and weather conditions.